P-Mousley/MINERVA_training/docs/source/index.rst

 Pre-session checklist:

-- have a working fed-id
+- have a working fed-id and password

     if you do not already have a fed id, please follow this link to create a Diamond user account - https://uas.diamond.ac.uk